 Best USB-C Hubs for MacBook Pro iMore 2020

-The new 16-inch MacBook Pro has four USB-C ports, but no other ports will be found on the device at all.
+The 16-inch MacBook Pro has four USB-C ports, but no other ports will be found on the device at all.
 While USB-C is a fantastic technology, this could leave you wishing for some of those missing port options (especially USB-A).
 If you want to connect an external hard drive, 4K screen, keyboard, and camera storage to your MacBook Pro, there's really nothing better than a quality USB-C hub.
-Here's a list of the tip-top USB-C hubs.
+If you're new to working at home, you may not bo having more connections at your regular office.
+To prevent frustration, make sure you pick up a USB-C hub so you can still plug in all your essential accessories.
+Here's a list of the best USB-C hubs for your MacBook Pro.

 - Best for most people: Satechi Multi-port adapter